telerik/xaml-docs/controls/radchartview/getting-started/introduction.md

 # Getting Started

-__RadChartView__ is essentially a tool set of charting components designed to help you create a variety of rich data-visualization applications.
+__RadChartView__ is essentially a toolset of charting components designed to help you create a variety of rich data-visualization applications.
 This tutorial will walk you through the creation of a sample application that contains a RadChartView component.

 * [Chart Types](#chart-types)
 * [Assembly References](#assembly-references)